 Preparedness Items To Consider Taking On Vacation

-Water.
+WATER.
 Similarly, consider bringing a case of water with you, or buy one when you get to your destination.

-Maps.
-A road atlas of the region you’re traveling is a tangible backup to your electronic GPS…
+MAPS.
+A Road Atlas of the region you’re traveling is a tangible backup to your electronic GPS…

-Firearm.
+FIREARMS.
 If you have a concealed-carry-license, and if traveling out of state to another state, check for reciprocity.
 The other state may honor your concealed carry license enabling you to carry there.
 With that said, it is your responsibility to make yourself aware of the related laws of the destination state.

-Full-tang Knife.
+FULL-TANG KNIFE.
 While my every-day-carry pocketknife is practical for many things, I always bring a more substantial knife on vacation.

 Now lets hear from you.
 What other things might you take with you on vacation for the sake of preparedness?